An additional layer of light

 You will often notice wall lighting as you walk down a staircase, or perhaps the lack of it.
 Providing an additional layer of light, wall mounted lighting can provide an extra depth to surfaces and can turn an otherwise dark and miserable staircase into a light and pleasant space.

-Using fewer accessories, the installation is often fairly straightforward and offers a practical solution to lighting spaces with low ceiling height or restricted access.
+Using fewer accessories, the installation is often fairly straightforward and offers a practical solution to lighting modern office spaces with low ceiling height or restricted access.
 With listed buildings, wall lighting is often the only solution due to restricted access to ceilings, large staircases and lack of daylight.